 If the refrigerant comes in contact with eyes, it damages your eyesight.
 If the refrigerant comes in contact with skin, it may cause frostbite.
 Never touch the refrigerant.

 Disconnect the battery wiring

-- Disconnect the battery wiring before working on the electrical system or doing electric welding.
+Disconnect the battery wiring before working on the electrical system or doing electric welding.
 Disconnect the negative (-) battery cable first.
-When reconnecting, connect the negative (-) battery cable last. - The SCR system operates for up to 12 minutes after the ignition switch is turned to the OFF position.
+When reconnecting, connect the negative (-) battery cable last.